Indo-Caribbean people: Culture

-The indentured Indians and their descendants have actively contributed to the evolution of their adopted lands in spite of many difficulties.
+The indentured Indians and their descendants have actively contributed to the evolution of their adopted lands in spite of many difficulties, particularly through the development of Caribbean cuisine and music.

+The initial generations of indentured Indians brought several traditional Indian games to the region, though most of these are no longer played.

 Commemoration

-In recent years, attempts to commemorate the Indian presence and contributions have come to fruition:
+In recent years, attempts to commemorate the Indian presence and contributions to the Caribbean have come to fruition: